Multi-Dimensional Event Data in Graph Databases: Introduction

 Retrieving and aggregating subsets of event data of a particular characteristic is a recurring activity in process analysis and process mining~\cite{van2016process}.
 Each \emph{event} is thereby defined by an \emph{event classifier} such as the \emph{activity} or state that was recorded, a \emph{case identifier} referring to the object or entity where the activity was carried out, and a \emph{timestamp} or \emph{ordering} attribute defining the order of events.

-If all events use the same, single case identifier attribute, the event data is \emph{single-dimensional} and can be stored in an \emph{event log} as one \emph{sequence of events} per case according to the data model of the XES-Standard~\cite{ieee_xes_standard}, see Fig.~\ref{fig:event_data_models}(a).
+If all events use the same single case identifier attribute, then the event data has a {\emph{single behavioral dimension}}.
+It can be stored in an \emph{event log} as one \emph{sequence of events} per case according to the data model of the XES-Standard~\cite{ieee_xes_standard}.
 Such sequences can be easily queried for \emph{behavioral properties} such as \emph{event (sub-)sequences} or \emph{temporal relations} such as ``directly/eventually-follows'' in combination with other data attributes~\cite{DBLP:journals/eswa/BottrighiCLMT16,DBLP:conf/icdt/DeutchM09,Liu:2009:SEC:1944968.1944974,DBLP:conf/otm/RaimCMMM14,DBLP:conf/edoc/SongWWWTK11,DBLP:journals/information/TangMS18}. \emph{Aggregating} directly/eventually-follows relations between events is fundamental for discovering process models from event logs~\cite{van2016process,DBLP:journals/tkde/AugustoCDRMMMS19,DBLP:journals/is/WeerdtBVB12}.

-Most processes in practice however involve multiple inter-related entities which results in \emph{multi-dimensional} event data in which each event is directly or indirectly linked to multiple different case identifiers; sequential event logs cannot represent such multi-dimensional event data~\cite{DBLP:journals/tsc/LuNWF15}.
-Relational databases (RDBs) can store \emph{1:n and n:m relations between events and case identifiers} and among different case identifiers\,---\,but the explicit behavioral information of sequences (of arbitrary length) is lost (Fig.~\ref{fig:event_data_models}(e)).
+Most processes in practice however involve multiple inter-related entities.
+In such data, each event is directly or indirectly linked to multiple different case identifiers and is part of multiple behaviors or dynamics~\cite{DBLP:conf/bpm/JansS17}.
+The data has \emph{multiple behavioral dimensions}.
+Sequential event logs cannot represent these multiple behavioral dimensions correctly~\cite{DBLP:journals/tsc/LuNWF15}.
+Relational databases (RDBs) can store \emph{1:n and n:m relations between events and case identifiers} and among different case identifiers. {However, tables in an RDB cannot represent sequences of events of arbitrary length explicitly.
+The explicit behavioral information is lost and hence cannot be queried in a natural way~\cite{DBLP:conf/bpm/MurillasRA16,DBLP:journals/sosym/MurillasRA19}}.